- FEBRUARY SOLD OUT - MAY REGISTRATION NOW OPEN

 10:45 a.m. - Body break/energizer

-11:00a.m Presentation: Protection vs. Prevention & Duty to Report - Have you ever wondered what the differences are between Protection and Prevention within the First Nation Child and Family Services program (FNCFS)?
+11:00a.m Presentation: - Spectrum of Protection & Prevention -Presenters Treena Wynes & Tanis Shanks - Have you ever wondered what the differences are between Protection and Prevention within the First Nation Child and Family Services program (FNCFS)?
 Find out the differences between the two programs funded through FNCFS, what the requirements are for each, what program is responsible for what service, and where there is overlap

 12:00 p.m. - Lunch